Sometimes you just can’t figure it out.

 So if I draw the space around a bottle, it shares an edge with the space and the bottle so the bottle is drawn by me not drawing it.

-In drawing you are constantly trying to disassociate from labelling actual objects so your logical left brain can’t try to tell you how to draw what it recognises.
+In drawing you are constantly trying to disassociate from labelling real objects so your logical left brain can’t try to tell you how to draw what it recognises.

 It seems wrong, it seems backwards, but this is why you can’t draw.